Ha-Duong-88/UFOs/README.md

   2) Expand the filter dataset to include different countries beyond the US.
   3) Include the total number of users for each sighting, if there are more than one user.
 Allow users to enter in their own sightings by adding data entry form.
   5) Add an 'update' button after each search field or at the end of the search fields to update the table.
 This will make it clearer to users to be able to see          that the data has been refreshed once the search parameters are entered.
-  6) Review Americanb Disability Act guidelines to ensure that the website is ADA compliant.
+  6) Review American Disability Act guidelines to ensure that the web page is ADA compliant.